Tap-Payments/goSellSDK-AndroidX/README.md

             break;
         }

-        // Re-enables the Google Pay payment button. googlePayButton.setClickable(true);
+        // Re-enables the Google Pay™ payment button. googlePayButton.setClickable(true);
     }
   }
 ```
-## Step 10: Tokenize the Google Pay payment data with Tap
+## Step 10: Tokenize the Google Pay™ payment data with Tap

 Once you have received the payment data from Google, you then need to call TapPayments’s endpoint for tokenizing the encrypted payment data;
-you can find this payment data in the paymentMethodToken property of the Google Pay payment data request's response.
+you can find this payment data in the paymentMethodToken property of the Google Pay™ payment data request's response.

 # Endpoints
 You can find the full list, as well as complete request and response examples, in our [API reference](https://www.tap.company/kw/en/developers).